See what matters when choosing the right motor for your robot.

 Let us give you some examples from our development of the rover and you’ll see exactly what to pay attention to with wheel motors.

-First, there was Turtle that ran on Buehler Motors 1.61.077.414.
+First, there was the Turtle rover that ran on Buehler Motors 1.61.077.414.
 Then, there was Leo Rover 1.5 in which we changed the motors we’d been using to other ones – Pololu 25D.
 And then, we switched back to the Buehler devices when the Pololu ones hadn’t met our expectations.
 But first things first.

 Why did we change the motors in the first place?
 The Pololu motors had built-in encoders, i.e. rotation sensors, which was something that the Buehler devices lacked.
 We intended to add rotation sensors as the Leo Rover’s functionality so that the robot could tell how much it drove.
 For this reason, the Pololu motors seemed to be a good solution.